supa2/Automaton/Machine-building-tutorial-2.md

 * [Adding the Push Connector](#adding-the-push-connector)
 * [Generating the Code](#generating-the-code)

 This tutorial demonstrates the process of building a custom Automaton component (state machine) using the [Machine Editor](http://www.wolkendek.nl/atm/).
 The Machine Editor is a tool for creating a state machine template.
-I takes care of most of the grunt work involved in building a machine.
+It takes care of most of the grunt work involved in building a machine.
 The Editor produces templates that normally just require some editing to customize the begin(), event() and action() methods.

 We use an object most of us encounter every day as a subject, a traffic light.
 Our goal is to create a traffic light state machine that can be controlled with commands (or events) so it will easily integrate